yvetteveve/blog/README.md

 The user is able to read blogs without creating an account but the user cannot blog without an account The user can also leave a comment to any pitch he/she wants but has to first login or create an account The user can also update his/her profile however the user like.
-SQLAlchemy errors, automatic sign out has a short time span
+SQLAlchemy errors, automatic sign out has a short time span.

 ## Technologies Used:
 Python